nebari-dev/nebari-docs/docs/docs/tutorials/using-vscode.md

 The `Activity Bar` is where you'll go to switch between the main tools available in VS Code.
-Below is a brief overview of the icons on the `Activity Bar` (adding extensions may add additional icons your menu).
+Below is a brief overview of the icons on the `Activity Bar` (adding extensions may add additional icons to your menu).

 | Icon                                                                       | Name           | Description                                                               |
 | -------------------------------------------------------------------------- | -------------- | ------------------------------------------------------------------------- |